Cray-HPE/docs-csm/install/wipe_ncn_disks_for_reinstallation.md

       7741d50966259410298bb4c3210e6665cdbd57a82e34e467d239f519ae3f17d4
       ```

-   1. Remove metal LVM
+   2. Remove metal LVM.

       ```bash
       ncn# vgremove -f --select 'vg_name=~metal*'
       ```

-      > **`NOTE`** Optionally you can run the `pvs` command and if any drives are still listed, you can remove them with `pvremove`, but this is rarely needed.
+      > **NOTE:** Optionally, run the `pvs` command and if any drives are still listed, you can remove them with `pvremove`, but this is rarely needed.
 Also, if the above command fails or returns a warning about the filesystem being in use, you should ignore the error and proceed to the next step, as this will not inhibit the wipe process.

 1. Stop the RAIDs.